jaspersiebring/libretro_finder/README.md

-# RetroArch BIOS Scraper
+# libretro_finder
-Simple command line utility that looks for specific BIOS files for RetroArch cores and, if found, refactors them to the expected format (currently only includes Beetle PSX and Beetle PSX HW).
+Simple command line utility that looks for specific BIOS files for RetroArch cores and, if found, refactors them to the expected format as documented by Libretro [here](https://github.com/libretro/libretro-database/blob/4a98ea9726b3954a4e5a940d255bd14c307ddfba/dat/System.dat).
 This is useful if you source your BIOS files from many different places and have them saved them under different names (often with duplicates).
-This script is able to find these exact BIOS files by comparing their hashes against their known counterparts (as nicely documented on the [Libretro docs](https://docs.libretro.com/library/beetle_psx/)).
+This script is able to find these exact BIOS files by comparing their hashes against their known counterparts.

 This repository does **NOT** include the BIOS files themselves.

 Only requires Python 3.6 (due to f-strings, type hinting, enum, etc.) and should work on Windows, Linux and Mac.

 ### Example of usage:
 You can safely use the `system` directory of retroarch as `output_dir` since we also check existing files against the known hashes (we'll only dump them if they're not present yet).
+Any folder structure expected by libretro is respected (if documented).
 ````
 some_user@some_machine ~/repos/retroarch_bios_scraper python main.py ~/Downloads/bios_files/ ~/.config/retroarch/system/

+89 matching BIOS files were found for 3 unique systems:
+        Sega - Mega Drive - Genesis (1)
+        Sony - PlayStation (19)
+        Sony - PlayStation 2 (69)
+100%|█████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 89/89 [00:00<00:00, 617.57it/s]
 ````
 ````
 some_user@some_machine ~/repos/retroarch_bios_scraper python main.py --help